marcolombardini/WP-RLS/README.md

 #####This plugin is still in beta/testing.
 Use at your own risk.

-To see a list ofAggregators and information about xml specifications check out the wiki
+To see a list of Aggregators and information about xml specifications check out the wiki

 Special thanks to Jason Murray.